-The agency securities in which we invest consist of single-family residential pass-through certificates and collateralized mortgage obligations, or CMOs, for which the principal and interest payments are guaranteed by a U.S. Government agency or U.S. Government-sponsored entity.
+The agency securities in which we invest consist of residential pass-through certificates and collateralized mortgage obligations ("CMOs"), for which the principal and interest payments are guaranteed by a U.S. Government agency or U.S. Government-sponsored entity.

-• Single-Family Residential Pass-Through Certificates.
-Single-family residential pass-through certificates are securities representing interests in "pools" of mortgage loans secured by residential real property where payments of both interest and principal, plus pre-paid principal, on the securities are made monthly to

-- holders of the securities, in effect "passing through" monthly payments made by the individual borrowers on the mortgage loans that underlie the securities, net of fees paid to the issuer/guarantor and servicers of the securities. - Collateralized Mortgage Obligations (CMOs).
-CMOs are structured instruments comprised of agency securities.
-Interest and principal, if applicable, plus pre-paid principal, on a CMO are paid on a monthly basis.
-CMOs consist of multiple classes of securities, with each class bearing different stated maturity dates and other differences in characteristics such as coupons, weighted average lives and rules governing principal and interest distribution.
-Monthly payments of principal, including prepayments, are typically first returned to different classes based on rules described in the offering documents.
-Interest payments are also often divided between holders of different securities and some securities may only pay interest while others only pay principal.
+- Residential Pass-Through Certificates.
+Residential pass-through certificates are securities representing interests in "pools" of mortgage loans secured by residential real property where payments of both interest and principal, plus pre-paid principal, on the securities are made monthly to holders of the securities, in effect "passing through" monthly payments made by the individual borrowers on the mortgage loans that underlie the securities, net of fees paid to the issuer/guarantor and servicers of the securities.
+Holders of the securities also receive guarantor advances of principal and interest for delinquent loans in the mortgage pools. - Collateralized Mortgage Obligations.
+CMOs are structured instruments representing interests in residential pass-through certificates.
+CMOs consist of multiple classes of securities, with each class having specified characteristics, including stated maturity dates, weighted average lives and rules governing principal and interest distribution.
+Monthly payments of interest and principal, including prepayments, are typically returned to different classes based on rules described in the trust documents.
+Principal and interest payments may also be divided between holders of different securities in the CMO and some securities may only receive interest payments while others receive only principal payments.